masoudk/AsiteDesign/README.md

 ## Citation

-If AsiteDesign is used in one of your publications, please cite the paper: {add reference to doi here}
+If AsiteDesign is used in one of your publications, please cite the paper: https://doi.org/10.1021/acs.jpcb.2c07091

 ## Contact